 • Grease or line a 12-cup muffin pan.

-• In a large bowl, whisk together the coconut oil, eggs, pumpkin puree, maple syrup, and vanilla extract.
+• In a large bowl, whisk together the oil, eggs, pumpkin puree, maple syrup, and vanilla extract.

 • Pour in the chocolate chips (if using) and gently stir until combined.